EdoardoGruppi/AMLS_assignment20_21/Instructions.md

 ![image](https://user-images.githubusercontent.com/48513387/100546886-065feb80-3264-11eb-97a5-fc698833878b.png)

 The celeba and cartoon_set folders contain the starting datasets from which training, validation and test sets are generated.
 The others folders instead contain a second larger test dataset provided subsequently.
-At the beginning the `smiles_extraction` function extracts smiles from the orignial celeba dataset and the final celeba test dataset.
-The images generated are saved in the celeba_smiles and celeba_test_smiles folder.
+At the beginning the `smiles_extraction` function extracts smiles from the original celeba dataset and the final celeba test dataset.
+The images generated are saved in the celeba_smiles and celeba_test_smiles folders.
 They will be used in the Task A2.

 ```python
 data_directory, faces_not_detected = smiles_extraction(dataset_name='celeba')